henninma/jost/README.md

 This repository contains code used to prepare and launch simulations of Jostedalsbreen ice cap in Norway, using the 'Ice-sheet and Sea-level System Model' (ISSM).
 The model code needed to run such simulations is freely available at https://issm.jpl.nasa.gov/download/.

 ## Videos of future evolution
-The following animations are supplied along with the article, and can be downloaded from the videos folder (permalink Zenodo TO BE ADDED)
+The following animations are supplied along with the article, and can be downloaded from the videos folder (permalink Zenodo TO BE ADDED).
+These are available in .avi and .mp4 formats.
+The latter works best with PowerPoint.

 – Supplementary video 1: Modelled ice-thickness evolution 2021–2100 (ECEARTH/CCLM, RCP4.5).